Posts filed under 'Law'

 It’s obviously dangerous to be drunk while driving.
 But, it’s arguable when alcohol consumption becomes dangerous.

-Some countries, such as Brazil and the Czech Republic, have a zero tolerance policy for blood alcohol content.
+Countries, such as Brazil and the Czech Republic, have a zero tolerance policy for blood alcohol content.
 In those countries, and a few others, you cannot have alcohol in your bloodstream when you drive.
 Other countries, permit up to 0.08% blood alcohol content.
-So, it’s clear there is a big disagreement about how much alcohol is dangerous.

 I couldn’t find a country with more internal disagreement than the United States.
 In most states, it is illegal to have a blood alcohol level higher than 0.08%.
 The rules are even more strict for drivers under the age of 21.
 In most states, you can’t have open containers in the passenger compartment of a vehicle — that is a container where the seal has been broken.